 Current Water Availability

-New South Wales Department of Industry - Water, together with WaterNSW (for supplementary flows) are responsible for announcements regarding water availability within plan areas.
+New South Wales Department of Planning and Environment together with WaterNSW (for supplementary flows) are responsible for announcements regarding water availability within plan areas.

 Annual starting allocations are determined on the 1 July each year and, depending on the entitlement type, additional available water